Koohori/IGCSESN/Geo/5_Rural_Environments.md

 	* lack of help with HIV/AIDS
 	* Spread of commercial agriculture

+# 5.7 Diversification of Farming and Farms
+# Case Study
-# 5.7 Farm Diversification in the UK
+## Farm Diversification in the UK
 * Farming accounts for 1 per cent of GDP and 1 per cent of employment due to:
 	* mechanization
 	* making farms larger